EmperorDan/ZSL/ZSL.md

 This documents houses information that is useful for the persons involved.
 The target audience are 11-12 year olds primarily, with plans of extending it to 11-16, in the future.
 The app must be engaging, but more importantly informative.

 ### Time

-We had 5 weeks Michelle came in to pitch the idea.
-2 weeks to complete all of the required design documentation 2 weeks we also needed to complete a proposal to demonstrate and show the client our idea The 3rd and 4th week were used for the development and construction of the application last week was used for testing and finalizing the application
+After having are first meeting with ZSL, we found out we had 5 weeks to complete the application.
+We had 2 weeks from the last meeting to come with design documentation.
+We also had to put together a presentation for are application to show ZSL are ideas and get their input.
+The next two weeks were spent constructing are application.
+Week five was dedicated to testing are application and making any final adjustments, and changes.

 ### Quality Assurance Preface
 To assure to are customer ZSL that we are serious.
 We will attend all scheduled meetings involving the project.
 We will listen with consideration to the ideas they have.
 Remembering that it is their idea, and that we have been employed to help see it created.
 We will regularly test are game and improve upon it where possible.
 We will eventually present a prototype of are game that will be presented to a panel of judges of ZSL.
 After this if we're selected to continue working on are game we will set a deadline and aim to have a functional product that meets the criteria set by ZSL.